 Introduction

-HQS NMR Tool is the first package in the HQStage module HQS Spectrum Tools.
+The HQS NMR Tool is the first package in the HQStage module HQS Spectrum Tools.

-HQS NMR is also an integral part of HQSpectrum, our end-to-end solution for NMR Spectra analysis.
+The HQS NMR Tool is also an integral part of HQSpectrum, our end-to-end solution for NMR Spectra analysis.
 If you are interested in using this cloud service please request access by sending an email to hqspectrum@quantumsimulations.de.

 Getting started